cogitor/cogitor.github.io/_posts/2016-08-01-using-identity-functions.md

 {% endcapture %}
 {% include code_snippet.html class="scala" code=my_include %}

-But what if we want to be able to reuse this code for parsing another list of values, but this time for it being defined in a different place in different JSON objects?
-We could add an optional transformation function as an argument like:
+But what if we want to be able to reuse this function for extracting another list of values from JSON, but this time for a list being in any place in different JSON objects?
+We could add an optional function as an argument, so that if the function exists it's being used to find the list in the JSON object:

 {% capture my_include %}
 import play.api.libs.json._